git/git.github.io/rev_news/drafts/edition-92.md

 + [Turn around your Git mistakes in 17 ways](https://dev.to/smitterhane/turn-around-your-git-mistakes-in-17-ways-2mn1)
   by Smitter hane on DEV\.to.
 + [GitHub's Missing Merge Option](https://tylercipriani.com/blog/2022/09/30/githubs-missing-merge-option/)
-  by Tyler Cipriani, and the conflict between team “git log should be clean” vs. team “git log should have an accurate history.”
+  by Tyler Cipriani, explaining the conflict between team “`git log` should be clean” vs. team “`git log` should have an accurate history” and the consequences for GitHub users.
-+ [Take advantage of Git rebase](https://about.gitlab.com/blog/2022/10/06/take-advantage-of-git-rebase/) by Christian Couder on GitLab blog.
++ [Take advantage of Git rebase](https://about.gitlab.com/blog/2022/10/06/take-advantage-of-git-rebase/) by Christian Couder on the GitLab blog.
 + [Speed up your monorepo workflow in Git](https://about.gitlab.com/blog/2022/09/06/speed-up-your-monorepo-workflow-in-git/) by
-  John Cai on GitLab blog.
+  John Cai on the GitLab blog.
   + See also [Scaling Git’s garbage collection](https://github.blog/2022-09-13-scaling-gits-garbage-collection/), mentioned in [Git Rev News #91](https://git.github.io/rev_news/2022/09/30/edition-91/) and [Scaling monorepo maintenance](https://github.blog/2021-04-29-scaling-monorepo-maintenance/), mentioned